 Recovery time is going to vary based on the patient.
 Since many women come in with their immune systems already suppressed due to potential breast implant-related illness, it can take longer to heal.
 In general, recovery from breast implant removal surgery will take anywhere from 1-4 weeks.
 Symptoms related to autimmune disorders take the longest to recover.
 Many options will be discussed regarding treatment of other underlying medical conditions once the implants have been removed.

-To find out more about breast implant removal surgery with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at one of our Austin locations, Round Rock or West Lake Hills.
+To find out more about breast implant removal surgery with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at our Austin location in West Lake Hills.